-On 3 July 2016, the EU's Market Abuse Regulation ("MAR") became effective following which the Board adopted a Share Dealing Code as a consequence of the Model Code for Directors' dealings, that was contained in the Listing Rules, having been deleted.
-The Share Dealing Code adopted by the Company is MAR compliant.
+On 3 July 2016, the EU's Market Abuse Regulation ("MAR") became effective following which the Board adopted a MAR compliant Share Dealing Code.
+Details of the Directors shareholdings are set out in the Directors' Remuneration Report on page 48.